 Though alcohol is mostly banned in Doha outside of hotels, there is a large expat population and nightlife is easy to find.
 Visit any of the bars or lounges at high-end hotels and you’ll find people willing to stay up until the early hours.
 The Club at St. Regis has a jazz club vibe, while Nobu is flashy.
 And there’s always Irish Harp, your classic Irish pub in the Sheraton Doha Resort & Convention Hotel.

-Layover tours and free hotel stays
+Layover tours and free hotel stays in Doha

 If you have a six-hour layover, you may be eligible for the Free Doha City Tour by Qatar Airways.
 For 75 QAR, or about $20, travelers can take a guided group tour of Doha, drive past famous monuments, and learn about Katara, The Pearl, Museum of Islamic Art, and Souq Waqif.
 Or, for 250 QAR, about $69, you can go on a desert adventure or a city tour with a private car.
 Other excursions include a golf trip or day use of Souq Waqif hotel.
 Book online or visit the Discover Qatar Tours desk at Concourse A.